-The Jacksonville Police and Fire Pension Fund (hereinafter referred to as the "Fund" or the "PFPF") is a contributory defined benefit pension plan established under Section 401(a) of the Internal Revenue Code, as amended.
-The Fund is administered by a Board of Pension Trustees (the "Board", "Pension Trustees" or "Trustees") which has the fiduciary responsibility for the Fund's administration, the investment of its assets, and the management of its operations.
+The Jacksonville Police and Fire Pension Fund (the "Fund") is a contributory defined benefit pension plan established under Section 401(a) of the Internal Revenue Code, as amended.
+The Fund is administered by a Board of Pension Trustees (the "Board", "Board of Trustees", "Pension Trustees" or "Trustees") which has the fiduciary responsibility for the Fund's administration, investment of its assets, and the management of its operations.
 The purpose of the Fund is to provide long-term benefits to the Fund's participants and their beneficiaries.
-In recognition of its responsibility, the Board has adopted this Statement of Investment Policy, including the Goals and Guidelines related therein (the "Investment Policy", "Policy", "Policy Statement" "Policies", "Statement", Investment Plan", or the "SIP").
+In recognition of its responsibility, the Board has adopted this Statement of Investment Policy, including the Goals and Guidelines related therein (the "Statement of Investment Policy," "Investment Policy," "Policy Statement," or "Policy").

 The purpose of this document is to communicate, in writing, the investment objectives and guidelines established by the Board of Trustees of the Fund as they pertain to the Fund.
-It is intended to provide the Board, the City's Treasurer, the Fund Administrator and investment staff, the Investment Consultant, the Investment Managers and the Custodian Bank a clear and accurate understanding of all investment objectives, investment guidelines and the criteria by which investment performance will be evaluated.
+It is intended to provide the Board, the City's Treasurer, the Fund Administrator and investment staff, the investment consultant, the investment managers and the custodian bank a clear and accurate understanding of all investment objectives, investment guidelines and the criteria by which investment performance will be evaluated.
 The guidelines and objectives provided herein are intended only to complement applicable sections of Chapter 18615, Laws of Florida, Acts of 1937, Sections 112.661, 215.47 and 518.11 of the Florida Statutes, Article 22 of the City Charter, Chapter 121 of the Ordinance Code of the City of Jacksonville and any other applicable ordinances, statutes or judicial rulings.
-If at any time this document is found to be in conflict with such ordinances, statutes or judicial rulings shall prevail.
+If at any time this document is found to be in conflict with such ordinances, statutes or judicial rulings, the conflicting ordinances, statutes or judicial rulings shall prevail.

 Although the Board of Trustees acknowledges that the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), does not apply to the Fund as a governmental retirement plan, it hereby adopts the fiduciary provisions of ERISA.
-The Board, the Fund's staff and the Fund's service providers shall discharge their responsibilities in the same manner as if the Fund were governed by the fiduciary responsibility provisions of ERISA.
+The Board, the Fund's staff and the Fund's service providers, shall discharge their responsibilities in the same manner as if the Fund were governed by the fiduciary responsibility provisions of ERISA.

 The investment policies set forth in this document were established after a thorough review of the unique needs and circumstances of the Fund and a careful evaluation of the risk and potential returns expected from various mixes of stocks, bonds, real estate, cash equivalent securities and other permissible assets.
 It is the Board's intention that the investment policies herein be sufficiently specific to be meaningful but adequately flexible to be practical.
-Responsible parties shall not deviate from these Policies without the written permission of the Board, subject to legal limitations.

-A set of Investment Manager Instructions (the "Instructions") may be developed by the Fund's Investment Consultant for one or more Investment Manager(s) and approved by the Board on a case by case basis without the need to undertake a formal modification to the SIP.
+Responsible parties shall not deviate from this Policy without the written permission of the Board, subject to legal limitations.
+A set of Investment Manager Instructions (the "Instructions") may be developed by the Fund's investment consultant for one or more investment manager(s) and approved by the Board on a case by case basis without the need to undertake a formal modification to the Policy.
+See Exhibit F for an illustration of Investment Manager Instructions.
 Such instructions will contain the manager's benchmark by which the manager's performance is measured, any internal account restrictions or limitations, and any necessary exceptions to the Policy.
 The Board may periodically approve changes or permit exceptions to this Policy in order to maintain flexibility in the investment of the Fund's assets, adjust to changes in the capital markets, or take advantage of market opportunities.
 Such changes or exceptions will be noted in the Instructions or amendments to this Policy.
-See Exhibit F for an illustration of Investment Manager Instructions for a sample Investment Manager.